Adams Morgan: In popular culture

 Adams Morgan is where jumbo slice pizza was popularized.
 Jumbo slice is an oversized New York-style pizza.
 It is particularly popular as a late-night meal.

 The neighborhood is also where the D.C. hardcore punk rock scene became popular, eventually spreading to other parts of the country and the world.

-The Madam's Organ Bar was described as a popular hangout by Playboy and Stuff, and was featured on the Wild On! travel series on E!.
+The Madam's Organ Blues Bar was described as a popular hangout by Playboy and Stuff, and was featured on the Wild On! travel series on E!.